 Trade Forex with AximTrade

 AximTrade is a fast-growing brokerage service provider in the global markets with a highly advanced MT4 execution and Copy Trade platform.
 One of the core values of AximTrade is to enable forex traders with easy-to-use technology, educational resources, technical analysis, varieties of forex bonus promotions, and a highly competitive trading environment with the best trading conditions.
-Explore the best trading conditions with AximTrade, a global leading broker with flexible leverage up to 1:3000, which is one of the top competitive leverage conditions.
+Explore the best trading conditions with AximTrade, a global leading broker with a top competitive leverage in the market up to infinite leverage.
 Choose now from various forex account types, based on your trading strategy, experience, and capital designed for investment.
 Learn how to open forex account with easy few steps and join the financial markets.